OBSERVATIONS

 Even with these tactics, it is possible to take secondary roads and still make good time.
 Even with them, it would be difficult to average 80 km/hour, unless you were a true madman and driving a Maserati.

+5. Food.
 Much better than China, it is quite reasonably priced.
-There are restaurants everywhere, and many Japanese seem to eat out a lot.
+There are restaurants everywhere, and many Japanese people seem to eat out a lot.
 There are not many US fast food options other than McDonald’s, KFC and the occasional Subway.
 Prices are comparable to Canada.
-Starbucks here may have the cheapest prices in the world, even less than the good deal in Canada.
+Starbucks here may have the lowest prices in the world, even less than the good deal in Canada.
 There is a wealth of processed food in stores.
 Fruit and vegetables are expensive.
-I couldn’t find any cereal in a large store.
+I couldn’t find any cereal in any large stores.

 I rented a stove in the camper van, but it was a waste of money.
 All convenience stores have hot water for coffee.
 Why would one cook when you can eat for less with less hassle?